Small dogs are appealing in part because they can accompany you to places that large pups can’t.

 However, there are a number differences between good slings and not-so-good slings.
 Some of the most important things to seek when selecting a sling include:

-Note that although these are typically called “collar clips,” you should try to use them in conjunction with harnesses, rather than collars.
+Note that although these are typically called “collar clips” (you may even see some called a “safety collar hook”), you should try to use them in conjunction with harnesses, rather than collars.
 This will prevent your dog from suffering neck injuries if he makes a break for it.

 While you’ll still want to select a sling that features a collar clip, slings with closing tops provide an additional way to keep your canine contained.
-Usually, zippers are used to keep the bag closed, but some slings incorporate Velcro, buttons, or snaps instead.
+Slings and bags usually rely on zippers to keep the bag closed, but some slings incorporate Velcro, buttons, or snaps instead.

 With these types of slings, you can let your dog stick his head out of the bag, before zipping or cinching it closed behind him.
 This way, he’ll be able to see what’s going on, without being able to jump out easily.

-Just avoid zipper closures for long-haired pups, as their fur can easily get snagged in zippers – which is no fun at all!
+Just avoid zipper closures for long-haired pups, as their fur can easily get snagged in zippers.

 To help provide the most comfort possible, some manufacturers install thick cushions or pads in the bottom of the bag.
 This provides your pup with a little bit more comfortable place to rest, and it helps protect the bottom of the sling pocket from your pooch’s claws.